XRINTAMT/DTNET/README.md

 ### How to add highlights to objects

+You need to choose the object? find component "Graddable" on it, an
 1. Add a OutlineNormalsCalculator component to an object.
 2. Set GameObject layer to "Outlined".
 3. Find this object's mesh and set "Read/write enabled" to True.

+### How to add highlights to objects NEW INSTRUCTION
+1. Choose the object
+2. Find commponent "Graddable" on it
+3. Choose any highlight material in this component

 ## External assets